YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBNULCOL
 -----------------

-DBNULCOL, NULL collation representation differs from the database file header settings
+DBNULCOL, xxxx NULL collation representation differs from the database file header setting

 DSE/MUPIP/Run Time Error: This indicates that the database contains a record with an empty subscript ("Null" subscript) representation that is incompatible with the current database file header setting for such a representation.
 The leading context (XXXX) specifies the block number and the offset of the problematic record.
 This can only arise if someone changes the setting for the database while it contains one or more such subscripts.
 YottaDB recommends against making such a change.
 This message can originate from MUPIP INTEG, DSE INTEG or from running with VIEW "GDSCERT".